 This is a global issue, as you may have heard, but it's been much easier for me to find statistics on US solar power than on global solar power.

 And even the US statistics aren't always entirely clear.
-For example, I've read that 1.3 rooftops in the US have solar panels, including nearly 400,000 installations in 2016 alone.
+For example, I've read that 1.3 million rooftops in the US have solar panels, including nearly 400,000 installations in 2016 alone.
 But are those all residential rooftops, or does that include the rooftops of factories and warehouses and office buildings and restaurants and malls and gas stations and other buildings?
 And among residential rooftops, how do the logistics of solar for single-family houses compare to those of solar for apartment buildings of various sizes?
 Not to mention the logistics for non-residential buildings?

 There are lots and lots of figures and stats involved here, and in case it isn't already completely obvious: I'm not up to speed yet on all of them.
 I apologize for being lazy about that even though I understand how important it is to give you the best information I can.